Savita-Seharawat/CIND820-Capstone-Project-Forecasting-Hotel-Booking-Demand-with-a-Machine-Learning-Model/README.md

 # H1.csv file contain the information about Resort Hotal
 # H2.CSV file contain the information about City Hotal
 # descriptive statistics.pynb  is a python file which contain the descriptive statistics about  the hotel data set.
+# hotaldataClean1.csv file contain the information about clean data of the hotel